-If you suffer from a spinal condition, make sure to get the okay from your doctor before starting a walking regimen.
+If you suffer from a spinal condition, get the okay from your doctor before starting a walking regimen.
 If you’re not an experienced walker, or if you're dealing with severe pain, it’s a good idea to begin with several short walks every day and slowly build up to a single long walk.

 2. Follow a healthy diet

-As an added bonus, a healthy diet will help you maintain a proper weight—which in turn can reduce the pressure on your spine and minimize back pain.
+As an added bonus, a healthy diet will help you maintain a proper weight—which in turn can reduce the pressure on your spine and minimize your back pain.

 Sitting places 3 times as much pressure on the spinal discs in your lower back (lumbar spine) than standing.
 This means that excessive sitting can have serious consequences for your lumbar spine.

 One way to reduce the negative effects of sitting is to indulge your spine by using a standing desk for all, or part of, the day.
 Here is how you can get started: